Close Menu

 Dentures are removable replacements for missing teeth.
 They come in two types: partial and complete dentures.
 Partial dentures replace a few missing teeth, while complete dentures are used when all teeth are missing.

-Dentures may be a more affordable option compared to dental implants, but they do have some disadvantages.
+Dentures Marysville may be a more affordable option compared to dental implants, but they do have some disadvantages.
 They can slip or shift, causing discomfort and difficulty eating.
 They also need to be regularly removed and cleaned, which can be inconvenient for some patients.

 Bridges